kellythomas93/it140-m2-assignment-1/Part-A/name_age_sdw.md

 >
 > Enter your response below.
 Use a separate numbered bullet for each input.

-1. TODO: Replace with your first input and its data type (e.g., string, integer, float, Not specified).
+1. Not Specified
+2. Integer

 #### IPO: Processing